UK admits it could miss 100,000 daily virus tests target

 Meanwhile, as other European countries begin to reopen businesses and schools, Prime Minister Boris Johnson is under pressure to reveal when and how the government will ease a nationwide lockdown that was imposed on March 23.
 The restrictions are due to last at least until May 7.

 Johnson is due to speak at a news conference later and may give hints about the path ahead.
-He has warned that lifting restrictions too soon risks a second, even deadlier, wave of the outbreak.

 Johnson, 55, only returned to work on Monday after recovering from a bout of COVID-19 that put him in intensive care.
 On Wednesday his fiancee, Carrie Symonds, gave birth to the couple’s son.